 The UK has relied on the service sector for the modest overall growth in the economy recorded in recent months, and it is likely to be relying on the service sector in coming months too.
 So it appears that little has changed in the UK economy.

 When the global conditions are extremely favourable – booming world trade and a very competitive sterling exchange rate – exports and manufacturing can grow strongly and the trade balance can be narrowed – temporarily.
 But a sustained rebalancing of the economy remains elusive.

 It is likely to remain so unless the government is prepared to develop an active industrial policy designed to promote sustainable and better balanced growth.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.